-The cost of a translation is usually calculated by the page, a ‘standard page’ (‘normostrana’) being a Word document of 1,800 characters including spaces.
+The cost of a translation is usually calculated by the number of pages of translated text, a ‘standard page’ (‘normostrana’) being a Word document of 1,800 characters including spaces.

 Rates are not fixed by law, and vary considerably, depending on the source and target languages and the experience and ability of the translator.
 They can range anywhere from 250 CZK to somewhere over 600 CZK per page.
 In addition, surcharges may be made for such things as certified translations, express work, translations requiring some expert knowledge of the subject of the text, weekend translations, and so on.

 It may happen that for some purpose – translation of a birth certificate, for example, or interpreting at a wedding ceremony – you’ll need the services of a ‘court-appointed interpreter’ (‘soudní tlumočník’) or “certified translator” (‘soudně ověřený překladatel’).

 Individuals who are authorized to use this title have been approved as official interpreters/translators to and from a specific language and are registered as such by the Ministry of Justice.

 You can use this online registry of all certified translators and interpreters at the Ministry of Justice website (switch for tlumočník) or search for the members of the Chamber of Court Appointed Translators and Interpreters to select individuals according to the language required and the region where they are registered.
 Or you can use one of the language agencies in the city, doing both regular and certified translations:

 Language Centre Correct